 The Music Triangle

-The Music Triangle is a 7-day music tour, taking in the music history of Tennessee, Mississippi and Alabama.
+The Music Triangle is a fantastic 7-day music tour, taking in the music history of Tennessee, Mississippi and Alabama.
 A must-see for all music loving road trippers!

 The studios in Nashville, Memphis and Muscle Shoals are the epicentre of Southern Music.
 This magical music triangle is a great Road Trip with each destination offering a different aspect of American music.